 Little Details that Could Make a Difference to Your Wedding Day Experience

-Think about your physical discomforts in advance — Break in your shoes, test run your undergarments, and don’t wait until the week of your wedding to get contacts for the first time.
+Break in your shoes.
+Test run your undergarments.
+And, avoid waiting until the week of your wedding to wear contacts in your eyes for the first time.

-Plan a meal — Oh, I get it.
+Oh, I get it.
 You don’t want to eat because you are nervous.
-You have been sewn into your wedding gown, or you are afraid of having food stuck in your teeth.
+Or, are you afraid you will feel bloated?
+Are you concerned that you will get food stuck in your teeth?
 Well, I got news for you — You don’t want to spend your wedding day feeling dizzy, loopy or nauseous either.
-So, ask your MOH to keep a small mirror in her purse so you an check your teeth and enjoy a little protein beforehand.
+Ask your someone you trust to keep a small mirror on their person so you an check your teeth.
+Then, eat some protein in peace before your wedding begins.
 It will take you a long way.

-Be mindful of the weight of your bouquet — When I was planning my own wedding 15 years ago, I saw this beautiful bouquet in a Martha Stewart magazine, and I just had to have it.
-This bouquet was stunning — It was a hand-tied bouquet of 40 white peonies and blush-colored roses.
+When I was planning my own wedding, I saw a bouquet in a Martha Stewart magazine.
+I just had to have it.
+This bouquet was stunning!
+It was a hand-tied bouquet of 40 white peonies and blush-colored roses.
 I considered this bouquet perfection until I picked it up.
-I spent the majority of my wedding day feeling like I was lifting weights, and I couldn’t wait to get rid it.
+As a result, I spent the majority of my wedding day feeling like I was lifting weights.
+I still loved the bouquet, but I was miserable from holding it all day, and I couldn’t wait to get rid it.

 Love and Soul Always, Kawania